 A large percent of people buy tickets only when the jackpot is significant.
 Significant is subjective based on the lottery.

-Jackpot grow significantly larger in the US because the odds of winning are significantly higher.
+Jackpots grow significantly larger in the US because the odds of winning are significantly lower.

 Most Canadian lotteries can claim their prizes within 1 year of purchasing their ticket.